‘They say no choice, we say pro-choice’: Students protest anti-abortion advocates

 Students were very responsive throughout the Q&A, often booing, laughing or loudly disagreeing with Davis’ statements.

-Theodosia Cirtain, a first-year international studies student protested outside of the library earlier that day with her roommate after seeing someone holding a sign reading “Fuck Donald Trump” on Nov.
-6. That student was alone and Cirtain was motivated to join them in protest the next day.
+Theodosia Cirtain, a first-year international studies student, protested outside of the library earlier that day after seeing someone holding a sign reading “Fuck Donald Trump” on Nov.
+6. That student was alone and Cirtain was motivated by their roommate to join them in protest the next day.

 Cirtain held a sign reading “I’m glad I miscarried.
 I was 14.”
-At the Q&A, she claimed Davis laughed at her sign, though Davis denied doing so.
+At the Q&A, they claimed Davis laughed at their sign, though Davis denied doing so.

 Davis began her speech at around 8:20 p.m., by then, most students had left and it was almost two and a half hours after the event began.
 Davis had to shorten her speech to fit into 10 minutes.